-How to defragment your hard disk and partitions in Windows
+How to defragment and optimize hard disks and partitions in Windows

-The good old Disk Defragmenter tool that suffered a series of changes in Windows 7 has been changed again in Windows 8.1 and Windows 10.
+The good old Disk Defragmenter tool that went through a series of changes in Windows 7 has been changed again in Windows 8.1 and Windows 10.
 It has a new name - Optimize Drives - and some new inner workings that make it able to deal with both hard disks and solid state drives.
-As a result, defragmenting drives in Windows 8.1 and Windows 10 is a bit different from what it used to be in previous versions of Windows.
-Read on to learn how to defragment your disc drives in the latest versions of Windows and keep your hard disk's performance in top shape:
+As a result, optimizing drives in Windows 8.1 and Windows 10 is a bit different from what it used to be in previous versions of Windows.
+Read on to learn how to optimize your disk drives in Windows 10 and Windows 8.1, and keep the performance of your hard disks in top shape:

-When defragmenting a disk partition, Windows rearranges the files stored on the disk so that they occupy contiguous storage locations.
-Doing thi s increases the access speed to your files by minimizing the time required to read and write files to and from the disk and by maximizing the transfer rate.
+For hard disks, when defragmenting a disk partition, Windows rearranges the files stored on the disk so that they occupy contiguous storage locations.
+Doing this increases the access speed to your files by minimizing the time required to read and write files to and from the disk and by maximizing the transfer rate.
 You might also see improved startup times.
-Defragmentation should be done especially when both your operating system and your most commonly used applications are installed on the same drive and the operating system gets slower over time.

 Do not optimize USB drives.
 They have a behavior similar to the SSD's, but Windows may treat them as hard disks and try to defragment them.
-These types of drives have a different way of allocating files and they have a limited number of read/write cycles before they stop working.
-Hence, defragmenting them will decrease their lifespan.
-Given the high read and write speeds provided by SSDs, you shouldn't encounter slowdowns anyway, so there's no reason to defragment them.
-Windows knows about this and it doesn't defragment SSDs by default.
+These types of drives have a different way of allocating files, and they have a limited number of read/write cycles before they stop working.
+Hence, defragmenting them decreases their lifespan.
+Given the high read and write speeds provided by USB memory sticks, you should not encounter slowdowns.

 How to analyze and defragment your drives in Windows

-In the Status section of the Optimize Drives app window you see a list with all the drives that exist on your Windows computer or device.
-For each drive you see its name, drive letter, the media type (solid state drive, hard disk drive, removable drive, etc.), when the defragmentation was last run and the current status, meaning the fragmentation status of each partition.
-The list includes hidden drives like the Recovery drive that is automatically created when installing Windows.
+In the Status section of the Optimize Drives app window, you see a list with all the drives that exist on your Windows computer or device.
+For each drive you see its name, drive letter, the media type (e.g., solid state drive, hard disk drive, removable drive), when the defragmentation was last run and the current status, meaning the fragmentation status of each partition.
+The list includes hidden drives like the one automatically created when installing Windows.
 When you select an SSD, the Analyze button is dimmed because the analysis makes sense only for hard disks.

-After running the disk analysis, you can see how fragmented the partition is.
-This information will help you decide whether you need to defragment the disk or not.
+After running the disk analysis, you see how fragmented the partition is.
+This information helps you decide whether you need to defragment the disk or not.
 It is advisable to optimize drives whenever their fragmentation status goes beyond 20%.

 One of the good things about this tool is that you can use the computer to do other things while running any of the available operations.
-Therefore, don't wait for the defragmentation to be over before doing your work on your Windows computer.
+Therefore, do not wait for the defragmentation to be over before doing your work on your Windows computer.

-How to schedule a disk defragmentation in Windows
+How to schedule the disk optimization in Windows

-The Optimize Drives tool offers you the option of setting up a schedule for the disk defragmentation process.
-By default, this is set to run weekly but you can also set it to daily or monthly.
-What the tool fails to explain is the time when that task is scheduled, since this means that you must have your Windows computer or device turned on at that time.
+The Optimize Drives tool offers you the option of setting up a schedule for the disk optimization process.
+By default, this is set to run weekly, but you can also set it to daily or monthly.
+What the tool fails to explain is the time when that task is scheduled, which you need to know since you must have your Windows computer or device turned on at that time.
 To modify when and how often you want to run Optimize Drives, press the Change settings button in the Schedule optimization section.

 Next, press Choose to select which disks you want to include in the defragmentation schedule.
-Check the disks that you want defragmented regularly and deselect those that you don't want defragmented.
+Check the disks that you want to be defragmented regularly and deselect those that you don't want to be defragmented.
 Please remember that it is not wise to defragment SSD drives so make sure to deselect them.
-Select "Automatically defragment new drives" if you want to specifically defragment the new disks found by Windows at the time of the scheduled defragmentation process.
+Select "Automatically defragment new drives" if you want to defragment the new disks found by Windows at the time of the scheduled defragmentation process.

-When done customizing everything, click or tap OK twice, to apply your settings.
+When you are done customizing everything, click or tap OK twice, to apply your settings.

-Now that you know how to defragment your drives in Windows 10 and Windows 8.1, you shouldn't have any issues with this part of your computer's maintenance process.
+Now that you know how to defrag your drives in Windows 10 and Windows 8.1, you should not have any issues with this part of your computer's maintenance process.
 We advise using this every time your system slows down.
 We also recommend using a maintenance schedule that includes defragmentation, so that you keep your hard drives in top shape.
 If you have any questions on this topic, don't hesitate to leave a comment.